 Interesting Facts About Google That You May Not Know – Nutshell School

 Some More Fun Facts about Google

-Changing the name from Backrub to Google was probably a smart choice.
-Can you imagine what life would be like constantly saying “Let me just BackRub it” every time you needed to look up the answer to something?
+Changing the name from Backrub to Google was likely a clever choice.
+Can you imagine what life will repeatedly be like saying’ Let me just BackRub it’ anytime you need to look up the answer to something.

 3. The Founders Originally Didn’t Get Along

 5. Google’s First Chef Was A Former Caterer For’ The Grateful Dead’

 7. Google Was Nearly Sold For Less Than A Million Dollars